futurisiko/chatGPT_Terminal_Client/README.md

 Usage:
 ```
-chatGTP [Options] 'Question in single quotes'
+chatGTP -m <MODEL> -t <NUMBER> -mt <NUMBER> 'Question in single quotes'
 ```

 Examples:
 ```
-chatGPT 'Write a oneliner in powershell to get a reverse shell'
+chatGPT 'Write a powershell oneliner to send a command to a server list'
 ```
 ```
 chatGPT -t 0.5 'Write a script in python to open a socket'